[Skip to Content]

 - Make friends with trailblazers.

-Identify climate adaptation leaders in your sector or region.
+Identify resilience leaders in your sector or region.
 Find out how they are addressing climate risks and what best practices they can share.

 - Be flexible.